-React vs Angular: An In-depth Comparison — SitePoint
+React vs Angular: An In-depth Comparison - SitePoint

 Angular CLI

 A popular trend with modern frameworks is having a CLI tool that helps you bootstrap your project without having to configure the build yourself.
 Angular has Angular CLI for that.
 It allows you to generate and run a project with just a couple of commands.
-All of the scripts responsible for building the application, starting a development server and running tests are hidden away from you in
+All of the scripts responsible for building the application, starting a development server, and running tests are hidden away from you in

 node_modules.
-You can also use it to generate new code during development.
-This makes setting up new projects a breeze.
+You can also use it to generate new code during development and install dependencies.

+Angular introduces an interesting new way of managing dependencies to your project.
+When using

+ng add, you can install a dependency and it will automatically be configured for usage.
+For example, when you run

+NGXS is another state management library inspired by Redux.
+In contrast to NgRx, NGXS strives to reduce boilerplate code by using modern TypeScript features and improving the learning curve and overall development experience.

+Akita is a newer kid on the block, which allows us to keep the state in multiple stores, apply immutable updates, and use RxJS to query and stream the values.

-Ionic 2
+Ionic Framework

-Ionic 2 is a new version of the popular framework for developing hybrid mobile applications.
-It provides a Cordova container that is nicely integrated with Angular 2, and a pretty material component library.
+Ionic is a popular framework for developing hybrid mobile applications.
+It provides a Cordova container that’s nicely integrated with Angular and a pretty material component library.
 Using it, you can easily set up and build a mobile application.
 If you prefer a hybrid app over a native one, this is a good choice.

 Angular universal